Aruiz99/CatGrowing/README.md

 8. **Growth** – After every frontier pixel has been evaluated the queued pixels are added to the region and steps 1 – 4 repeat with the updated frontier.
-The loop stops when **no additional pixels** satisfy the similarity criterion.
+The loop stops when **no additional pixels** satisfy the dissimilarity criterion.

 Each seed is processed independently and results are merged into a final raster at the end of the run.